GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 - Where and how the combine rule is declared on the attribute marker.
   Merge push-down and flatten both consume it, and inner-wins is the implemented fallback.
-- The macro spelling of the additive structure shape.
-Merge is currently a hand-written reference lowering, and it has no domain logic of its own, so it is not clear what a kernel for it would even contain.
+- The spelling of the push-down marker on the merge node, the one part of the additive shape the extent override cannot express.
 - The graph UX of the map/enter construct.
 - Naming: `Attribute` trait vs. `Attr` wrapper, and whether the authoring `List` sharing the wire type's name helps or confuses.